ilwad123/bakery-dashboard/README.md

 - Predicted revenue and sales figures
 - Charts and graphs visualising forecasted trends
 - A summary of key metrics for the predicted week
+- Highest days and lowest days and etc

 ### Driver Performance
 ![Driver Performance](readme_image/performance.png)